HighCapable/YukiHookAPI/docs-source/src/en/guide/example.md

 ::: warning

-If your Module App's API version is higher than 29 and is running on a system whose target API is 29 or higher, you need to add the following permission statement in **AndroidManifest.xml** to judge the activation status of the Module App in TaiChi and Wuji.
+If your Module App's API version is higher than 29 and is running on a system whose target API is 29 or higher, you need to add the following permission statement in **AndroidManifest.xml** to judge the activation status of the module in TaiChi and Wuji.

 > The following example